MalithaBandara/EleGuard/README.md

 # 🐘 EleGuard: Multimodal Elephant Detection

 EleGuard is an intelligent wildlife surveillance system designed for the 24/7 monitoring and detection of elephant activity in natural habitats.
-This project is a submission for the [Gemma 4 Good Hackathon](https://www.kaggle.com/competitions/gemma-4-good-hackathon/overview) and focuses on local, offline deployment to mitigate human-elephant conflict in rural communities.
+This project is a submission for the [Gemma 4 Good Hackathon](https://www.kaggle.com/competitions/gemma-4-good-hackathon/overview) and focuses on local, offline deployment to mitigate human-elephant conflict in rural communities across Sri Lanka.

 EleGuard is a model trained on a dataset based on Gemma 4 E2B.